RamazArtmeladze/TicketToRide/README.md

 Features:
 Calculate travel price and purchase the ticket: Public API to calculate the most optimal travel price between two towns in GBP if the traveller has enough balance.
 This endpoint is protected with username and password.

 Ticket Persistence: Ability to save successfully bought tickets to a database.

 Technology Stack:
-Java 21
+Java 21,
-Spring Boot
+Spring Boot,
-Spring Data
+Spring Data,
-Spring Security
+Spring Security,
-JUnit 5
+JUnit 5,
-Mockito
+Mockito,
-PostgreSQL
+PostgreSQL,
-Maven
+Maven.